eneskemalergin/SoftwareGuide/README.md

    - Open unity tweak tool
    - Select __Appearance > Theme and Icons__

+- Install a Latex related tools
+  > When I create reports I create from Jupyter Notebook to PDF and Latex is the intermediary step of it.
+  - ```sudo apt update && sudo apt install texlive-full```

 - Install R and RStudio
   > I love R since it's amazing tool for statistics and learning mathematical background of most algorithms.
 Also Rstudio is really high quality interpreter for R.